Donation-Based Community Yoga

 Yoga means “to join” – to connect.
 My hope is to create a space for people to compassionately connect to themselves and enhance their health and well-being.
 In doing so, this creates a ripple effect of health, connection and compassion beyond the individual to the world around them.
 Integrated, healthy individuals, create integrated, healthy communities.
 Yoga is just one of many ways to do this.

-My deepest gratitude to Grace Lutheran Church for making these classes a possibility.
+My deepest gratitude to our host church space for making these classes a possibility.